Ops (B): Background

 In March 1943, General Frederick E. Morgan was appointed Chief of Staff to the Supreme Allied Commander (Designate) (COSSAC), and tasked with operational planning in Northwest Europe.
 Morgan's operational orders from Allied high command, received in April, referred to "an elaborate camouflage and deception" with the dual aim of keeping German forces in the west, and drawing the Luftwaffe into an air battle.
 The cross-channel invasion had already been postponed until 1944, and the main Allied push that year was toward southern Europe.
 Morgan's overall task was to help keep the enemy away from the fighting.

 In principle, overall deception strategy across all theatres of war fell to the London Controlling Section, a Whitehall department established in 1941 and by then run by Colonel John Bevan.
 Bevan convinced Morgan to establish a specialist deception section on his staff to conduct operational planning for the Western Front.
 However, Morgan's hierarchy was not set up to accommodate such a department.
 Instead, Ops (B) was set up within the "G-3" operations division in April 1943, and Colonel John Jervis-Read was appointed as its head.
 The concept was inspired by early successes in deception by Dudley Clarke and his 'A' Force in the Mediterranean theatre.
 However, Morgan disliked Clarke's department (referring to it as a "private army") and Jervis-Read was given only limited resources.

 Bevan intended Ops (B) to focus on physical deception, with existing groups handling double agents, and so only one intelligence officer was assigned.
-Major Roger Fleetwoord-Hesketh was seconded from another part of COSSAC to act as intermediary between Ops (B) and the committee handing double agents.
+Major Roger Fleetwoord-Hesketh was seconded from another part of COSSAC to act as intermediary between Ops (B) and the committee handling double agents.
 The department was also assigned two Americans from the Ops (A) planning department, Lieutenant Colonel Percy Lash and Major Melvin Brown.